The history and mass content of cluster galaxies in the EAGLE simulation: Present-day mass content of cluster galaxies in

 \subsection{Subhalo-to-stellar mass relation}

-\Cref{f:hsmr} shows the joint distribution of subhalo and stellar masses for satellite galaxies in massive clusters in \eagle, as well as the subhalo-to-stellar mass relation (SHSMR), i.e., $\meangiven{\msub}{\mstar}$, for central and satellite galaxies.
-Following \cite{Niemiec2022} we fit the satellite and central SHSMRs separately using double power-laws of the form
+\Cref{f:hsmr} shows the joint distribution of subhalo and stellar masses for satellite galaxies in massive clusters in \eagle, as well as the subhalo-to-stellar mass relation (SHSMR), $\meangiven{\msub}{\mstar}$, for central and satellite galaxies.
+Following \cite{Niemiec2022} we fit the satellite and central SHSMRs separately using double power laws of the form

 Best-fit parameters for centrals and satellites are listed in \Cref{t:hsmr}.
 The ratio of satellite-to-central SHSMR increases from $0.19\pm0.04$ at $\mstar=10^9\,\Msun$ to consistent with unity at $\mstar>2\times10^{11}\,\Msun$.
 As shown in \Cref{f:hsmr}, over the range $9<\logmstar\lesssim11$ the EAGLE SHSMR agrees with the SHSMR of satellite cluster galaxies in the \tng\ simulation derived by \cite{Niemiec2022}.
 At larger stellar masses the EAGLE SHSMR tends to lie above that from IllustrisTNG.
 This could be largely explained by the different subhalo finders used.
 The most massive subhaloes usually have their outer part well mixed with their host haloes, making it difficult to separate the two using only a single snapshot.
 In \tng, subhaloes were identified using the (instantaneous) configuration-space subhalo finder \subfind, which has difficulty determining the masses of subhaloes deep into their host haloes \citep[e.g.][]{Knebe2011,Onions2012,Han2018}.
-As \hbt\ uses temporal information when identifying subhalos, it is able to recover a much more complete list of member particles for these massive subhaloes.
+As \hbt\ uses temporal information when identifying subhaloes, it is able to recover a much more complete list of member particles for these massive subhaloes.
 Most notably, the SHSMR for satellites at the highest mass end approaches that for central galaxies according to \hbt.
 This is consistent with the discussions in \citet{Han2018} that the most massive subhaloes experience weaker tidal stripping and stronger dynamical friction, so that the surviving massive ones are not much different from centrals.
 Nevertheless, to draw conclusions that are not sensitive to this halo-finding systematic, in the remainder of this work we study satellite galaxies over the range $9<\logmstar<11$.
 As we discuss next, this is also the range over which there are observational measurements to compare with.